1bardesign/chitin/readme.md

 # Frequently and Infrequently Asked Questions

+### Q: What's the fastest way to start a new chitin project?

+This will be streamlined a lot once Chitin is ready for mass consumption!

+However, to get started now:

+- Create a new folder for your project.
+- Copy the `js/` and `assets/` folders.
+- Remove your copied `js/example/` folder as you wont need it.
+- Add `minimal.html` into your project.
+- Open `main.js` and get coding.

 ### Q: How fast is Chitin?

 As always with this question, that depends what you do with it: how much you want to simulate, whether you're running it in the browser or its own container, how performance-conscious you are writing your behaviours, whether you're doing other heavy lifting at the same time, and so on.